zimmertr/TJs-Kubernetes-Service/README.md

    terraform apply
    ```

 8. Retrieve the Kubernetes and Talos configuration files.
 Be sure not to overwrite any existing configs you wish to preserve.
+I use [kubecm](https://github.com/sunny0826/kubecm) to merge configs and [kubectx](https://github.com/ahmetb/kubectx) to change contexts.
    ```bash
    mkdir -p ~/.{kube,talos}
    terraform output -raw kubeconfig > ~/.kube/config